R34p3r808/blog/README.md

 #Network plugin to ensure that the nodes can speak and be in a "ready" state

-On all nodes, including master: kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml
+On master node: kubectl apply -f https://raw.githubusercontent.com/coreos/flannel/master/Documentation/kube-flannel.yml

 In order to install docker, you can follow the same steps required to install docker on your Ubuntu machine, above.